 In-N-Out Burger– Try it if you must but I hated it.
 I searched the highest rated location in L.A. to try this famous burger place and was so disappointed I had to throw my food out.
 The burger was cold and the fries were stale.
-Maybe I just got a bad serving?
-Either way, I’m never getting it again.
+Maybe I just got a bad serving or a bad location?

 Things to Do in LA

 I wish we had more time to really explore all the neighborhoods and areas on our list.
 Los Angeles has so much to offer.

 Check out the Silverlake area.
 It’s trendy and good for photos.

 Visit Echo Park.
 You can rent a pedal boat and relax among the palm trees.